jeffpar/pcjs.v1/blog/2014/09/30/README.md

 uses the "long form."
 But again, since the Closure Compiler already does a good job of inlining, it's no longer necessary to use the "long form", which is why you'll see newer code using more conventional Object notation to define class constants.

+### DEBUG vs. RELEASE

+While we're talking about constants, it's important to be aware of constants that are not scoped to any particular component.

+In [/my_modules/shared/lib/defines.js](/my_modules/shared/lib/defines.js), **DEBUG** is set to **TRUE**, enabling all debug-only code by default.
+It is also declared as a *@define* so that the Closure Compiler can override it, setting it to **FALSE** and disabling debug-only code.

+To ensure that debug-only code is not simply *disabled* but also *removed*, the code should be wrapped with:

+	if (DEBUG) {
+		[code to be removed by the Closure Compiler]
+	}

+In many cases, the compiler is able to completely remove calls to debug-only class methods; eg:

+	Component.assert(off >= 0 && off < this.cb);

+However, calls to debug-only instance methods seem to be more problematic, so all such calls are wrapped; eg:

+	if (DEBUG) this.log('load("' + sFileURL + '")');

+There are a number of other important shared constants in [/my_modules/shared/lib/defines.js](/my_modules/shared/lib/defines.js) and PCjs-specific constants in [/my_modules/pcjs-client/lib/defines.js](/my_modules/pcjs-client/lib/defines.js); refer to those files for more information.

 ### Braces and Parentheses